EMDR: PTSD Treatment For Everyone

 Is EMDR an evidence-based therapy for PTSD?

-EMDR therapy is recognized as evidence-based or strongly supported by evidence as an effective form of treatment for trauma and other disturbing events by at least 14 health organizations, including the American Psychiatric Association, the World Health Organization, and the Department of Defense.
+Eye movement desensitization and reprocessing (EMDR) therapy is recognized as evidence-based or strongly supported by evidence as an effective form of treatment for trauma and other disturbing events by at least 14 health organizations, including the American Psychiatric Association, the World Health Organization, and the Department of Defense.

-Researchers have conducted numerous studies on the treatment effects of EMDR therapy.
+Researchers have conducted numerous studies on the treatment effects of eye movement desensitization and reprocessing therapy.
 Over 30 controlled outcome studies on EMDR therapy have had positive results.
 In an HMO Kaiser Permanente study (one of the previously mentioned controlled outcome studies), 100% of the survivors of single traumas and 77% of survivors with multiple traumas no longer had PTSD symptoms after six 50-minute sessions.
 The study also showed that 77% of combat veterans were no longer diagnosed with PTSD after 12 sessions of EMDR therapy.
 The studies and meta-analyses show that over 100,000 clinicians around the world have successfully treated millions of people of all demographics over the last 25 years.
 Though it’s proven to be effective, other researchers call EMDR “controversial” because it’s unclear how exactly the therapy works.

 It's true that PTSD is common among combat veterans.
 It's within this capacity that researchers learned that other survivors of traumatic events could also acquire PTSD.
 For example, virtually every geographic location is subject to some kind of natural disaster—hurricanes, tornadoes, snowstorms, floods, fires, earthquakes, and other natural events can occur unexpectedly at any time, leaving a wake of physical and emotional destruction in their path.